FarronF/limerick-council-meetings/meetings/2020/07/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 10th June 2020.md

 installation of a right turn lane on the N21 at Wards Cross.
 TII accepted the findings

-and recommendations of this feasibility report and approved for Limerick City and--- 4
+and recommendations of this feasibility report and approved for Limerick City and
+---
+4

 County Council to procure technical advisors to progress the design to the next stage